 Post Emergent Crabgrass Herbicide

-Once Crabgrass has emerged through the Saint Augustine lawn, it will be more difficult to kill, and the more mature the weed gets - it will become far more difficult to kill these weeds properly, if at all.
-So if we missed out on killing the Crabgrass with a pre-emergent herbicide, then we should get onto treating these weeds as quickly as possible after they are first noticeable.
+Once Crabgrass has emerged through the Saint Augustine lawn, it will be more difficult to control, and the more mature the weed gets - it will become far more difficult to control these weeds properly, if at all.
+So if we missed out on controlling the Crabgrass with a pre-emergent herbicide, then we should get onto treating these weeds as quickly as possible after they are first noticeable.

-Specialized post-emergent Crabgrass killers are readily available to treat these weeds, and should be applied as is necessary while the lawn weeds are youngest to effectively treat and kill them from our Saint Augustine grass lawns.
+Specialized post-emergent Crabgrass herbicides are readily available to treat these weeds, and should be applied as is necessary while the lawn weeds are youngest to effectively treat and remove them from our Saint Augustine grass lawns.